 This behaviour policy will be reviewed by the Headteacher and full governing board every year.
 At each review, the policy will be approved by the Headteacher.

 12. Links with other policies

 This behaviour policy is linked to the following policies:

 - > Kingsmead Anti Bullying policy

 - > Kingsmead Safeguarding policy

 - > Safeguarding whistleblowing policy

 - > JTMAT behaviour policy

+- > Running a sanctions policy

+- > Kingsmead online safety policy

-- > JT MAT drugs policy
+- > Uniform policy